cchudzicki-ocw-testing/14.01-fall-2018/content/resources/lec-15-labor-market.md

 Description
 -----------

 This lecture covers factor markets, the markets that set the price for labor and capital.
 Prof. Gruber begins by talking about factor demand, then continues with factor supply.
-See [Handout 15]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 15" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber